fglongatt/Real_Time/README.md

-# Real_Time
+# Real Time Activities of fglongatt Lab
 This repository is dedictated to files related to real time simulation by the research team of Prof Gonzalez-Longatt